Understanding Form DD-214

 The six types of characterizations of service are:

-Most benefit programs require a characterization of anything other than dishonorable service, but you should check specific eligibility requirements before applying.
+Most benefit programs require anything other than dishonorable service, but you should check specific eligibility requirements before applying.

-When a service member fails to complete their first 180 days of service, they are given an entry-level discharge and do not have veteran status.
+When service members fail to complete their first 180 days of service, they are given an entry-level discharge and do not have veteran status.

 If the main reason for requesting an upgrade is to use VA benefits, another option is the Character of Discharge review process offered by the VA.
 It does not change your character of service on your DD-214 but allows you to use VA benefits.